VirtuallyCreative/virtuallycreative-core/content/digital-marketing.md

   - section_id: seo-tuneup-cta
     content: >
-      Reports and visualizations are a good way to consume data but it takes analysis and insight to bring those facts to life and derive the value needed to make data-driven decisions that create bold change.
+      Reports and visualizations are a good way to consume data but it takes fine-tuned analysis and insight to bring those facts to life and derive the value needed to make data-driven decisions that create bold change.
       Get an edge with customized insights for your business based on the data gathered by connected marketing efforts.

       *   No more marketing guesswork